-- Demonstrate familiarity with and the use of a range of research methods and tools (for example, library and archival catalogues and online databases); - Demonstrate familiarity with and the use of recognized disciplinerelated methods of bibliography and citation; - 3.
-Demonstrate the ability interpret primary and secondary sources; - 4.
-To apply, explore and develop (1-3) through seminar debate, supervisory discussion and independent research; - Demonstrate the ability to articulate ideas lucidly and persuasively; and - 6.
-Demonstrate the ability to present lengthy and complex arguments in writing.
+- Demonstrate familiarity with and the use of a range of research methods and tools (for example, library and archival catalogues and online databases); - Demonstrate familiarity with, and the use, of recognized disciplinerelated methods of bibliography and citation; - Demonstrate the ability to interpret and analyze primary and secondary sources - Demonstrate the ability to apply, explore and develop (i-iii) through seminar debate, supervisory discussion and independent research; - Demonstrate the ability to articulate ideas lucidly and persuasively; and - 6.
+Demonstrate the ability to present lengthy and complex arguments in writing;

+Demonstrate the ability to analyze with knowledge and understanding an appropriate area of specialisation, in independent study in consultation with a supervisor.
 Learning/teaching methods and strategies (relating to numbered outcomes):

 - Seminars (1-5)

 - Workshops (1, 2)

-- Tutorials/ Supervisions (1-7)
+- Tutorials/Supervision (1-5)